Fitzhugh Lee: American Civil War

 Fitzhugh Lee subsequently joined Early for his campaign against Maj.
 Gen. Philip Sheridan in the Shenandoah Valley, and at Third Winchester (September 19, 1864) three horses were shot under him, and he was severely wounded.
 When General Hampton was sent to assist General Joseph E. Johnston in North Carolina, the command of the whole of Robert E. Lee's cavalry devolved upon Fitzhugh Lee on March 29, 1865, but the surrender at Appomattox followed quickly upon the opening of the campaign.
 Fitzhugh Lee himself led the last charge of the Confederates on April 9 that year at Farmville, Virginia.

-Later life
+Post-Civil War

-After the war, Fitzhugh Lee devoted himself to farming in Stafford County, Virginia, and was conspicuous in his efforts to reconcile the Southern people to the issue of the war, which he regarded as a final settlement of the questions at issue.
-In 1875, he attended the Battle of Bunker Hill centennial at Boston and delivered a remarkable address.
+After the end of the Civil War, Fitzhugh Lee devoted himself to farming in Stafford County, Virginia, and was conspicuous in his efforts to reconcile the Southern people to the issue of the war, which he regarded as a final settlement of the questions at issue.
+In 1875, he attended the Battle of Bunker Hill centennial at Boston and delivered an address.
 In 1885, he was a member of the board of visitors of West Point, and from 1886 to 1890 was governor of Virginia having defeated in 1885 Republican John Sergeant Wise with 52.77% of the vote.

+Lee commanded the third division at President Grover Cleveland's inaugural parades in 1885 and 1893.

+In 1895, Cleveland appointed Lee the collector of internal revenue for the western district of Virginia.